OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 --------------------

 With a language to express chemical systems piecewise, we can now also construct thermodynamic cycles based on these.
+The exact end states to construct are detailed in the :ref:`pages for each specific Protocol <userguide_protocols>`.
 For example to  construct the classic relative binding free energy cycle, we will need four components, two ligands, a protein, and a solvent.
 These four ingredients can then be combined into the four point on the thermodynamic cycle that we wish to sample: